 If you or someone you care about is struggling with substance abuse, don’t wait until after the holidays to get help – hope and healing are available at Valley Hope 24/7.
 Learn more about our resources for families here.

-Valley Hope provides a full continuum of substance abuse care including online addiction treatment through 19 programs across seven states including Arizona, Colorado, Kansas, Missouri, Nebraska, Oklahoma and Texas.
+Valley Hope provides a full continuum of substance abuse care including online addiction treatment through 14 programs across six states including Colorado, Kansas, Missouri, Nebraska, Oklahoma and Texas.
 Our programs provide compassionate, evidenced-based therapies, medical detox services, residential treatment, outpatient treatment and virtual treatment programs.

 We know that the dangers of addiction dramatically increase during the holiday season.
 That’s why our team of treatment experts stand ready to provide help and healing for substance abuse in a safe, compassionate environment during the holidays and 365 days a year.
 Referring a family member to Valley Hope is a simple, efficient process.